From Standalone Concurrency to Distributed Systems

 |---|---|---|

-To summarize: a distributed lock is a useful tool, but it is not an equivalent drop-in replacement for a std::mutex.
-In a distributed environment, "mutual exclusion" changes from a deterministic guarantee to a probabilistic one—you need to choose the right tool based on business requirements, and either tolerate inconsistency in extreme cases in your design, or use mechanisms like fencing tokens as a safety net.
+To summarize: a distributed lock is a useful tool, but it is not an equivalent substitute for std::mutex.
+In a distributed environment, "mutual exclusion" changes from a deterministic guarantee to a probabilistic guarantee—you need to choose the right tool based on business needs, and tolerate inconsistency in extreme cases in design, or use mechanisms like fencing tokens for bottom-line protection.

-You cannot talk about distributed systems without mentioning the CAP theorem.
-This conjecture, proposed by Eric Brewer in 2000 and proven by Seth Gilbert and Nancy Lynch in 2002, is a fundamental constraint in distributed system design.
-Let us not rush to give the definition, but instead understand it through a scenario.
+Talking about distributed systems inevitably involves the CAP theorem.
+This conjecture proposed by Eric Brewer in 2000 (proven by Seth Gilbert and Nancy Lynch in 2002) is a basic constraint of distributed system design.
+Let's not rush to define it, but use a scenario to understand it.

 First, Consistency.
-It requires that all clients see the same data at any given moment—if you write a value to node A and immediately read from node B, you should be able to read the latest value.
-This does not mean "eventually consistent," but "consistent at all times."
-This is the strongest consistency guarantee, equivalent to linearizability.
+It requires that all clients see the same data at any moment—you write a value to node A, and immediately read from node B, you should be able to read the latest value.
+This doesn't mean "eventually consistent," but "consistent at all times," which is the strongest consistency guarantee, equivalent to linearizability.

 Next, Availability.
-It requires that every request receives a non-error response—the system does not refuse service or return an error.
-Even if there are network issues, every surviving server will do its best to answer your request.
-Note that availability only cares about "whether a response can be obtained"; whether the data in the response is the latest is the concern of consistency.
+It requires that every request receives a non-error response—the system does not refuse service, nor does it return an error.
+Even if the network has problems, every living server will try its best to answer your request.
+Note, availability only cares about "getting a response," as for whether the data in the response is the latest—that's consistency's job.

 Finally, Partition Tolerance.
-When a network partition occurs (some machines cannot communicate with each other), the system can still continue to operate.
-In distributed systems, a network partition is not a question of "whether it will happen," but "when it will happen"—networks are always unreliable, so partition tolerance is essentially mandatory.
+When a network partition occurs (when some machines cannot communicate), the system can still continue to work.
+In distributed systems, network partition is not a question of "will it happen," but "when will it happen"—the network is always unreliable, so partition tolerance is basically a must-have.

-The CAP theorem states that in a distributed system, when a network partition occurs, you can only choose Consistency (C) or Availability (A), but not both simultaneously.
+The CAP theorem states: in a distributed system, when a network partition occurs, you can only choose Consistency (C) or Availability (A), not both.

 Why?
-Let us explain with a concrete scenario.
+Let's use a specific scenario to explain.
 Suppose you have two servers, S1 and S2, each holding a copy of the data.
-Under normal circumstances, after S1 receives a write, it synchronizes to S2, and read requests on both sides can return the latest data.
-Now a network partition occurs—S1 and S2 cannot communicate with each other.
+Normally, after S1 receives a write, it syncs to S2, and read requests on both sides can return the latest data.
+Now a network partition occurs—S1 and S2 cannot communicate.

-At this point, a client sends a write request to S1.
+At this point, a client initiates a write request to S1.
 S1 has two choices:

-If S1 chooses to accept the write but cannot synchronize to S2, then S1 has the new data, but S2 still has the old data.
-At this time, read requests on S2 will return the old data—consistency is broken, but availability is preserved (S2 did not refuse service).
+If S1 chooses to accept the write but cannot sync to S2, then S1 has new data, but S2 still has old data.
+At this point, read requests on S2 will return old data—consistency is broken, but availability is preserved (S2 did not refuse service).
 This is choosing AP.

-If S1 chooses to reject the write (because it cannot synchronize to S2), then consistency is preserved (there is no write that takes effect on only half of the nodes), but availability is broken (the client received an error response).
+If S1 chooses to reject the write (because it cannot sync to S2), then consistency is preserved (no write that takes effect on only half the nodes), but availability is broken (the client received an error response).
 This is choosing CP.

 There is no third option.
-You cannot both accept a write and guarantee consistency when synchronization is impossible—this is a logical contradiction.
+You cannot accept a write and guarantee consistency when you cannot sync—this is logically contradictory.

 Choosing Between CP and AP

-Having understood the core idea of CAP, let us look at the choices of a few actual systems.
+Understanding the core idea of CAP, let's look at a few actual system choices.

 A typical CP system is ZooKeeper.
-When a network partition occurs, if the ZooKeeper cluster cannot reach a quorum, it refuses service—it would rather be unavailable than return inconsistent data.
-This is reasonable for its role as a coordination service (storing configuration, performing leader election, providing distributed locks): these scenarios have extremely high correctness requirements, and brief unavailability is far better than an error.
+When a network partition occurs, if the ZooKeeper cluster cannot reach a quorum, it will refuse service—better to be unavailable than to return inconsistent data.
+This is reasonable for its role as a coordination service (storing configuration, doing leader election, providing distributed locks)—these scenarios have extremely high requirements for correctness, better to be briefly unavailable than to make a mistake.

-On the other side, Cassandra is a representative AP system.
-Its design philosophy is "always available"—even if a network partition occurs, every node still accepts read and write requests, though it might return stale data.
-After the network recovers, it uses background read repair and anti-entropy mechanisms to make the replicas eventually consistent.
-This is reasonable for many internet applications: a one-second delay on social media (seeing stale data) is much better than "service unavailable."
+On the other side, Cassandra is a representative of AP systems.
+Its design philosophy is "always available"—even if the network partitions, each node still accepts read and write requests, just possibly returning old data.
+After the network recovers, it makes replicas eventually consistent through background read repair and anti-entropy mechanisms.
+This is reasonable for many internet applications: a one-second delay on social media (seeing old data) is much better than "service unavailable."

-⚠️ Pitfall Warning Do not treat CAP as a binary, either-or choice.
-In reality, the network is normal (no partition) the vast majority of the time, and the system can simultaneously provide good consistency and availability.
-CAP only tells you that you must choose one or the other in the extreme case of a network partition.
-Many modern systems support making different choices for different operations and at different configuration levels—for example, you can configure Cassandra for QUORUM reads and writes (leaning towards consistency) or ONE reads and writes (leaning towards availability).
+⚠️ Pitfall Warning Don't view CAP as a binary either-or choice.
+In reality, the vast majority of the time the network is normal (no partition), and the system can provide relatively good consistency and availability simultaneously.
+CAP only tells you that you must choose one when the network is in the extreme case of a partition.
+Many modern systems support making different choices at different operations and different configuration levels—for example, you can configure Cassandra for QUORUM reads/writes (leaning towards consistency) or ONE reads/writes (leaning towards availability).

 From Inter-Thread Communication to Network Communication

-Looking back, although the differences between single-machine concurrency and distributed concurrency are huge, from the perspective of the communication model, there is a very elegant transition.
+Looking back, although the differences between standalone concurrency and distributed concurrency are huge, from the perspective of the communication model, there is a very elegant transition.

-On a single machine, the most natural way for threads to communicate is shared memory + locks—this is also the model we have discussed for most of this volume.
-But you might remember that in ch07, we discussed the Actor model and the CSP/Channel model.
-The core idea of these models is: do not communicate by sharing memory; instead, share memory by communicating.
+On a single machine, the most natural way for threads to communicate is shared memory + locks—this is also the model we discussed most of this volume.
+But you might remember, in ch07 we discussed the Actor model and CSP/Channel models.
+The core idea of these models is: Don't communicate by sharing memory; instead, share memory by communicating.

 This idea is even more important in a distributed environment.
-Distributed systems do not have shared memory—you cannot make processes on two different machines share a std::mutex.
+Distributed systems have no shared memory—you cannot make processes on two machines share a std::vector.
 They can only coordinate through network messages.
-Therefore, the Actor model and the CSP model are naturally designed for distributed scenarios: an Actor can be local, or it can be on a remote machine; a message can be an in-process function call, or it can be an RPC request over the network.
-From a programming model perspective, there is no essential difference between them.
+So Actor models and CSP models are naturally designed for distributed scenarios: an Actor can be local, or on a remote machine; a message can be an intra-process function call, or a network RPC request.
+From a programming model perspective, there is no essential difference.

-This is why many distributed system frameworks have chosen the Actor model (such as Akka, Orleans)—it defers the decision of "local or remote" to the deployment phase, rather than hardcoding it into the program logic.
-You write an Actor's message handling logic locally, and when you deploy it, you put it on different machines; the code barely needs to change.
+This is why many distributed system frameworks choose the Actor model (like Akka, Orleans)—it defers the decision of "local or remote" to the deployment stage, rather than hardcoding it in program logic.
+You write an Actor's message handling logic locally, and when deploying, put it on different machines, the code hardly needs to change.

 Where We Are

-In this chapter, we did something very important: we built a cognitive bridge between single-machine concurrency and distributed systems.
-We saw five fundamental differences—partial failure, unreliable networks, no global clock, latency scale shifts, and the skyrocketing cost of consistency—each of which profoundly influences the choice of concurrency model.
-Through the concrete case study of distributed locks, we understood the evolution from std::mutex to Redis and then to ZooKeeper/etcd, and we grasped the key insight that "a distributed lock is not an equivalent replacement for a mutex."
-The CAP theorem gave us a basic constraint framework in distributed design, while the Actor/Channel model provided a programming paradigm for a smooth transition from single-machine concurrency to distributed concurrency.
+In this article, we did a very important thing: build a cognitive bridge between standalone concurrency and distributed systems.
+We saw five fundamental differences—partial failure, unreliable network, no global clock, latency scale change, soaring cost of consistency—each difference profoundly affects the choice of concurrency model.
+Through the concrete case of distributed locks, we understood the evolution from std::mutex to Redis to ZooKeeper/etcd, and also understood the key insight that "a distributed lock is not an equivalent substitute for mutex."
+The CAP theorem gives us the basic constraint framework in distributed design, while the Actor/Channel model provides a programming paradigm for the smooth transition from standalone to distributed concurrency.

-But understanding the differences is only the first step.
-In the next chapter, we will dive into the core难题 of distributed systems—consistency.
+But understanding differences is just the first step.
+In the next article, we will enter the core难题 of distributed systems—Consistency.
 When replicas on multiple machines need to agree on a value, things are far more complex than "just adding a lock."
-We will see the full spectrum from linearizability to eventual consistency, understand the core ideas of consensus protocols like Paxos/Raft, and use gRPC + C++20 coroutines to demonstrate the direction for writing distributed communication code in C++.
+We will see the full spectrum from linear consistency to eventual consistency, understand the core ideas of consensus protocols like Paxos/Raft, and use gRPC + C++20 coroutines to show the direction of writing distributed communication code in C++.

-- Designing Data-Intensive Applications — Martin Kleppmann — Widely recognized as the best introductory book in the distributed systems field, covering CAP, consistency, and consensus protocols very thoroughly
+- Designing Data-Intensive Applications — Martin Kleppmann — Recognized as the best introductory book in the field of distributed systems, CAP, consistency, and consensus protocols are explained very thoroughly

-- CAP Theorem — Wikipedia — The formal definition and history of the CAP theorem
+- CAP Theorem — Wikipedia — Formal definition and history of the CAP theorem

-- How to do distributed locking — Martin Kleppmann — The classic rebuttal to Redlock, introducing the concept of fencing tokens
+- How to do distributed locking — Martin Kleppmann — Classic rebuttal to Redlock, introducing the concept of fencing tokens

-- Latency Numbers Every Programmer Should Know — Jonas Bonér — An intuitive comparison of latencies for various operations (original data from Jeff Dean / Peter Norvig)
+- Latency Numbers Every Programmer Should Know — Jonas Bonér — Intuitive comparison of latencies for various operations (original data from Jeff Dean / Peter Norvig)

-- Is Redlock safe? — Salvatore Sanfilippo (antirez) — The Redis author's response to Kleppmann's critique
+- Is Redlock safe? — Salvatore Sanfilippo (antirez) — Response from Redis author to Kleppmann's criticism

-- Raft Consensus Algorithm — The official resource for the Raft protocol, including a visual demonstration
+- Raft Consensus Algorithm — Official resources for the Raft protocol, including visualization